-It is against the law for Multicap to fail to take reasonable precautions to protect a person from actual or threatened detrimental conduct as described in section 6 or for Multicap to breach a whistleblower's confidentiality (where the whistleblower has made a protected disclosure) as described in section 7.
+It is against the law for Multicap to fail to take reasonable precautions to protect a person from actual or threatened detrimental conduct as described in section 7 or for Multicap to breach a

-Anyone who believes that their confidentiality may have been breached (if they are a whistleblower who has made a protected disclosure) or that they have been subject to, or threatened with, any detrimental conduct, they should raise their concerns in accordance with section 3.3 and section 4 in the first instance.
+Anyone who believes that their confidentiality may have been breached (if they are a whistleblower who has made a protected disclosure) or that they have been subject to, or threatened with, any detrimental conduct, should raise their concerns as outlined in this procedure.
 The matter will be escalated as a separate disclosure.
-However, a whistleblower may also lodge a complaint directly with ASIC and/or seek independent legal advice.
+However, a whistleblower may also lodge a complaint directly with ASIC and/ or seek independent legal advice.

-9. Whistleblower implicated in improper conduct
+Whistleblower implicated in improper conduct